marlow75/retropic/README.md

 * Naive 320x200 - use max 4 colors in 8x8 screen cell, 27-54 colors can be used without annoying flickering.
 * MCI 320x200 - use max 16 colors in 8x8 screen cell.
 Not usable yet.
 Very early stage, only a few suitable pictures can be converted.
 They must be dark or monochrome.
-* luma threshold - blending, only colors with the same luminance can produce non flickering new color.
+* luma threshold - interlace is about blending, only colors with the same luminance can produce non flickering new color.
 White has 32 black is 0, choose luminance difference which is not annoying.

 Exports to executable PRG.
 In the future release one of the standard format will be supported (for editing).